dojo/docs/dojox/widget/rotator/Controller.rst

-next           An icon button to go to the next pane. play/pause     A play and pause toggle icon button. info           Displays the current and total panes. (ie "1 / 4")
+next           An icon button to go to the next pane. play/pause     A play and pause toggle icon button. info           Displays the current and total panes. (ie "1 / 4") titles         Displays each pane's title as a tab. (ie "Home Services Contact Blog")
-#              Displays a number button for each pane. (ie "1 2 3 4")
-titles         Displays each pane's title as a tab. (ie "Home Services Contact Blog")
 =============  ============================================================================